-15. Why do some other UBL brokers refer just one provider?
+15. Why do some other brokers refer just one provider?

 There may be occasions when it appears clear that your specific circumstances could be perfectly matched by a particular funder.
 We believe, however, that alternatives should be provided whenever possible.

-16. What makes Touch Financial different to other UBL brokers?
+16. What makes Touch Financial different to other unsecured business loan brokers?

 Firstly, we deal with a significant proportion of the unsecured business loan providers in the marketplace.
-We are also FCA regulated and are constantly striving to refine our systems and procedures to further improve our customer’s journey.
-We are also a very proud award-winning brokerage having been awarded the Asset Based Finance Broker of the year by the prestige Business Moneyfacts on 5 separate occasions.
-Additionally we have our own unique in-house training programme as well as ensuring that our consultants take appropriate external UK Finance exams.
+We are FCA regulated and are constantly striving to refine our systems and procedures to further improve our customer’s journey.
+We are also a very proud award-winning brokerage having been awarded the Asset Based Finance Broker of the year by Moneyfacts on 5 separate occasions.
+Additionally we have our own unique in house training programme as well as ensuring that our consultants take appropriate external UK Finance exams.

-We subscribe to Feefo which is an independent rating service which allows customers to provide honest and open feedback concerning their experience of the work undertaken by Touch in securing their business finance.
-To see what our customers think about us, check our Feefo Reviews here.
+We subscribe to Feefo, an independent rating service, which allows customers to provide honest and open feedback concerning their experience of the work undertaken by Touch in securing their business finance.
+To see what our customers think about us, check out our Feefo Reviews.

 We are keen to assist you with compare offering you have received and give our recommendations on the right facility for you as well as help negotiate terms with lender.